 Of course, being an activist sort, upon first hearing of these school district shenanigans, I immediately and somewhat whimsically connected the dots to radical Islam's longstanding war against female education and on to the recent abduction by Boko Haram soldiers of hundreds of Nigerian students.

 This was obviously an indefensible and ridiculous analogy, but an extrapolation that suited my fancy at the time.
-If I were to actually adhere to such dogmatic beliefs, it might seem that I was holding monotheism itself responsible for such currently rampant behavior.
-Au contraire!
-I have a hunch misogyny predates even the prophets.

 What I'm actually hoping for as an upshot to all this is that at least one of the affected students might have undergone a "butterfly effect" epiphany that would bring her around to where she might question and stand up against authoritative decisions in other areas, like say Climate Justice.